eh3rrera/ocpj8-notes/10-Java-Concurrency/4-Use-java.util.concurrent-collections-and-classes-including-CyclicBarrier-and-CopyOnWriteArrayList.md

 map.put("3", "three");
 ConcurrentNavigableMap tailMap = map.tailMap("2");
 ````
-tailMap contains the keys "2" and "3" because these two keys are greather than or equal to "2".
+tailMap contains the keys "2" and "3" because these two keys are greater than or equal to "2".

 The `subMap()` method returns a view of the original map which contains all keys from (including) to (excluding) two keys given as parameters to the method:
 ````java